-It is amongst the most visited pages on any website, but most businesses don’t take their ‘Contact Page’ all too seriously.
-The common consensus amongst most businesses is that the page only requires that people find a way to contact the company or certain departments of the business.
-While that may be true but it is also an excellent marketing tool that the majority of companies are ignoring.
+Your contact page is amongst the most visited pages on any website, but most businesses don’t take their ‘Contact Page’ all too seriously.
+The common consensus amongst most businesses is that the page only requires that people find a way to contact the company or certain business departments.
+While that may be true, it is also an excellent marketing tool that most companies are ignoring.

 Your Contact Page should be redesigned to attract a visitor’s attention, but that’s only 50% percent of what we recommend doing.
 A beautiful design can only help your business to a certain extent; you also need compelling content to go along with it.
 It needs to have more than just location, phone, business address, or some boring text.

-In this short tutorial, we’ll look at a couple of things you can do to make the content on your Contact Page better and more compelling to visitors.
+In this short tutorial, we’ll look at a couple of things you can do to make your Contact Page content better and more compelling to visitors.

 A contact form is a lot easier for visitors to your website to Use.
-It keeps them on the website instead of telling them to fire up their email, then punch in your email address and then get in touch.
+It keeps them on the website; instead of telling them to fire up their email, punch in your email address and then get in touch.
 Most people will not do this.
-If you want to generate leads, it is important that the contact form is very easy to understand and does not ask irrelevant questions.
+If you want to generate leads, it is important that the contact form is straightforward to understand and does not ask irrelevant questions.